dashdotrobot/bicyclewheel/content/pages/instructions.md

 ## How to use the Bicycle Wheel App

-The Bicycle Wheel App is a tool for designing a virtual wheel and simulating its response to external forces.
+The Bicycle Wheel App is a tool for designing and simulating a virtual bicycle wheel.
+Calculate stiffness, mass, rotating inertia, and see how spoke tensions change when the wheel is subjected to forces.

 ### Designing your wheel